 Ngadju Ranger Robert Graham conducting cool mosaic burn on Country.
 Photo credit: Kerry Trapnell.

 Finally, Country Needs People asked Les about what he hopes the future looks like for younger Ngadju and the IPA.

 The IPA creates jobs.
 There’s funding there from the government.
 And those jobs will go to our younger generations that are able to land manage alongside older ones too.

 It’s a really interesting time because we also scored the state ranger program funding along with the IPA.
 So, then that means more jobs for young people and that’s the way we want to see the programs.
 It’s not just administration, but it’s spent on wages.
 So, it’s returned to the people who are the boots on the ground on country.

 We got one girl who came from high school on an excursion first with the rangers.
 Then she came voluntarily, when she left school, she became part time.
 She had a baby, and then she came back after having the baby and yeah now she’s back working full time”.

 When you look at it, when the first boats came to our shores in the Ngadju case it was 1627.
 And every boat that came after they would have seen Australian first nations land managing with fire.
 They would have seen the smoke, they would have seen the patches of fire.
 And so, based on that evidence of history, Australia today needs to invest in the original land managers of this country… The proof is in the pudding.
 Empower Indigenous land managers now!

 Ngadju rangers set up monitoring cameras.
-Photo Credit: Terry Trapnell.
+Photo Credit: Kerry Trapnell.